lukehutch/flutter_reactive_widget/README.md

 final counter = ReactiveValue<int>(0);
 ```

-Then simply wrap any code that needs to react to changes in `counter.value` in a `ReactiveWidget`.
-If `counter.value` is read while a `ReactiveWidget`'s `build()` method is running, the `ReactiveWidget` will start listening for changes to `counter.value`.
+Then simply wrap any code that needs to react to changes in `counter.value` in a `ReactiveWidget` (which accepts a zero-arg lambda to be called by the `ReactiveWidget`'s `build` method).

+If `counter.value` is read while the `ReactiveWidget`'s `build()` method is running, then the `ReactiveWidget` will start listening for changes to `counter.value`.
 (This listener is automatically removed if the widget is disposed.)

 ```dart
 ReactiveWidget(